thingsboard/thingsboard-extensions/README.md

 https://thingsboard.io/docs/user-guide/install/pe/cluster/docker-compose-setup/
 ```
 Once the guides successfully passed, please do the following. <br>
-In case of CE you have to change the used image within docker-compose.yml to your local one. <br>
+In case you use CE you have to change the used image within docker-compose.yml to your local one. <br>
 Open the docker-compose.yml:

 ```